Man who contracted omicron, attended anime convention urges vaccination

 One thing he does feel certain of is the value of vaccination.
-McGinn, who said he received Johnson & Johnson’s vaccine followed by a Moderna booster shot in early November, had only very mild symptoms and some fatigue, which he initially attributed to his exhausting trip to New York.
+McGinn, who said he is vaccinated with J & J and received a Moderna booster shot in early November, had only very mild symptoms and some fatigue, which he initially attributed to his exhausting trip to New York.
 It was only after a friend tested positive that he took a rapid test.

 “I would recommend everyone, when they can, do get the booster,” McGinn said.

 McGinn visited New York with about 35 friends.
-They ate out together, went to bars and sang karaoke in addition to joining the 53,000-strong crowd who attended Anime NY, the three-day festival of Japanese animation at the Javits Center that began Nov.
+They ate out together, went to bars and sang karaoke as well as joining the 53,000-strong crowd who attended Anime NY, the three-day festival of Japanese animation at the Javits Center that began Nov.
 19, the day after McGinn arrived.

 It was the first convention of that size McGinn had attended since the pandemic began — and only the second ever, he said.
-It was also the first time he met about 27 of the people he spent time with in New York — a “community from all over the country” that had got together virtually during the pandemic around shared interest in a weekly anime podcast McGinn hosts, “What Do You Say Anime!?”
-The convention required attendees to have received at least one dose of a coronavirus vaccine, in accordance with New York City rules.
+It was also the first time he met about 27 of the people he spent time with in New York — a “community from all over the country” that had got together virtually during the pandemic around shared interest in a weekly anime podcast McGinn hosts, “What do you say anime!?”
+The convention required attendees to have received a single vaccination, in accordance with New York City rules.

 Four of the group who subsequently tested positive — from Texas, Arizona, Connecticut and New Jersey — are coordinating with the Minnesota Department of Health to check whether they also have the omicron variant, McGinn said.
 The Minnesota Department of Health did not return a request for comment.

 The Nov.
-24 episode of “What Do You Say Anime?!” recaps the anime convention and has a blurb reading, “The boys have returned from the Big Apple with sore throats and possible COVID exposure to deliver you some high quality con coverage from this year’s AnimeNYC!”
+24 episode of “What do you say anime?!” recaps the anime convention and has a blurb reading, “The boys have returned from the Big Apple with sore throats and possible COVID exposure to deliver you some high quality con coverage from this year’s AnimeNYC!”

 “If you cannot tell by my voice, the boys had one hell of a weekend,” McGinn said.
 The show’s two other guests said they did not feel well.